 to the app

-environment in order to explicitly
+environment to explicitly

 remove the scope request.
 The bundled Docker Compose file in this directory does this